chanzuckerberg/idseq-workflows/tests/short-read-mngs/auto_benchmark/README.md

         /mnt/idseq-workflows/tests/short-read-mngs/auto_benchmark/short-read-mngs-benchmarks.ipynb
 ```

 Then find `idseq-short-read-mngs-benchmarks.html` in your working directory!
-(Note: when using the viral databases, the precision-recall curves compared to the truth sets are very poor, correctly so because the simulated datasets inlcude non-viral species.)
+(Note: when using the viral databases, the precision-recall curves compared to the truth sets are very poor, correctly so because the simulated datasets include non-viral species.)

 Change "viral" to "full" if you used the full-sized databases.
 Strike `--no-input` to include the notebook's Python code in the HTML report.